binci/binci/README.md

 Setting `volumes` will mount volumes on the host machine to designated paths on the primary or service containers.
 Entries should use the format `<HOST_PATH>:<CONTAINER_PATH>`

+The current working directory will automatically mount to the same path on the container instance by default.
+To change its mount point and the working directory, specify the `workDir` parameter at the top level.

 ## Hosts (`hosts <array>`)

 Setting `hosts` will update the hosts configuration for the container.
 Entries should use the format `<HOST_NAME>:<ADDRESS>`